 This type of screening is very common today, and many tenants are more comfortable with this type of screening software.
 Providing their Social Security number to a secure site feels safer to many individuals, so this may be something you want to consider using.

-This report does require an SSN, but the tenant can give it to the platform directly rather than give it to you.
+This report does require an SSN or an ITIN, but the tenant can give it to the platform directly rather than give it to you.
 Many tenants will be more comfortable doing this than giving it to a landlord or property manager, so you may want to check in with your applicant to find out what they think.

 To learn more about the tenant screening options at RentPrep, check out our full packages page today.